DigitalRuby/MailDemon/README.md

 - Send your victims, I mean subscribers, to https://yourdomain.com/SubscribeInitial/[listname].
 Replace yourdomain.com with your actual domain name.
 Replace [listname] with the actual list name.
 - Create new templates by selecting lists at the top, then using create template button.
 - The template title is NOT the subject of the email, it is just informational for you only.
-- To set the email subject, add a &lt;!-- Subjbect: ... --&gt; to the body of your template, it will then be set as the email subject.
 - Full razor syntax, @Html, etc. is supported.
 The model for the templates is the MailListSubscription class.
 - Feel free to create and edit templates in visual studio and then paste them into the template text box.
-- (WIP) Blast out an email using the send button on the edit template screen.
+- To set the email subject, add a &lt;!-- Subject: ... --&gt; to the body of your template, it will then be set as the email subject.
+This is required in order to send email.
+- To bulk send email from a mail list, select (or create) the template from the list to send, edit it, add your subject and save.
+Then use the send button to perform the bulk email operation.
+Errors will be logged.
+- There are three magic template names that can override the default behavior for a list:
+  - SubscribeInitial (see SubscribeInitialDefault.cshtml).
+This is the initial sign-up form.
+  - SubscribeConfirm (see SubscribeConfirmDefault.cshtml).
+This is the confirmation email with a link to activate the subscription.
+  - SubscribeWelcome (see SubscribeWelcomeDefault.cshtml).
+This is the welcome email to notify of the active subscription, along with an unsubscribe link.
 - Note that the MailDemon.db file contains all the lists, templates, subscribers, etc. Backup this file regularly!

 Enjoy!